 Disadvantages:

-- Gaps in collaboration and UI/UX prototyping.
+- Lack of UI/UX collaboration and prototyping.

 Is it reliable and secure?